-A list of the mining claims and a letter from the legal firm VHG Servicios Legales, S.C. confirming the titles is found in Error!
-Reference source not found.
+A list of the mining claims and a letter from the legal firm VHG Servicios Legales, S.C. confirming the titles are found in Appendix 1.0 and the mining claims titles are shown in Table 4.1, below.
 This letter details the names of the claims, their size, type, their expiration, and their status and it is a title opinion.